 Some of our code is covered by a

 CODEOWNERS file; most is not.
-For the code that is in
+GitHub auto-assigns PRs that touch code covered by

 Team label, regardless of whether they are also assigned directly.
 If and when GitHub allows for assigning issues to teams, we can revisit the use of labels/mentions vs. direct assignments.